 Taking part in LAIAC will enable participants to acquire a general understanding of procedural and substantive matters in both commercial and investment arbitration.
 Its intense program is also designed for participants to acquire practical knowledge in specialized sectors of international arbitration, and to learn practical advocacy and drafting skills from leading practitioners.

 The 2020 LAIAC program consists of a 10 hours General Course, 8 Thematic Courses (of 5 hours each), 4 lectures, and a practical skills workshop on cross-examination.
-The Program is designed for participants from Latin America and other regions.
+The program is designed for participants from Latin America and other regions.
+Classes will be taught in English, with the exception of a 2 hours lecture.

 Several conferences and social events will also be organized in the course of the program.